13 Common Hummingbird Myths You Need To Ignore

 The honking sound a hummingbird makes while performing a dive display is vocal.

-This high physical fitness and flying skills demonstration during female flirtation to impress and show off their male dominance, strength and desirable traits, is performed using their tail feathers.
+This high physical fitness and flying skills show off male dominance, strength and desirable traits to impress a female.
 The faster the male dives the more vibrations and sounds he can make through his tail feathers attracting the attention of a female hummingbird.

 Myth #8